stevhens/Paint-Bucket-Calculator/README.md

 # Paint-Bucket-Calculator
-Determining how many paint bucket we need to buy by the area we want to cover and determining area we can paint by the amount of paint-bucket with Computed Properties
+Determining how many paint buckets we need to buy by the area we want to cover and determining area we can cover by the amount of paint buckets with Computed Properties